anandshivam44/build/README.md

-# Terraform backend state backup
+# Terraform-backend state backup and dynamodb backup pipeline
 Deploys a cloudformation stack using cloudformation template to create an AWS codebuild project.
 This codebuild project will backup your Terraform backend state from SOURCE_BUCKET_NAME to TARGET_BUCKET_NAME

 #### Prerequisites: